Cold Calling Techniques Every Organization Should Know

 Gatekeepers

-We don’t mean this in a pejorative way, gatekeepers have a job to do.
-So instead of being rude and petulant when they don’t send you through, you need to best acknowledge the fact that being friendly for two minutes is the only thing stopping you from getting through to a valuable prospect.
+We don’t mean this in a pejorative way.
+Gatekeepers have a job to do.
+So, instead of being rude and petulant when they don’t send you through, you need to acknowledge best the fact that being friendly for two minutes is the only thing stopping you from getting through to a valuable prospect.

 Here are a few tips for dealing with – and getting past – gatekeepers: